The Mad Ones

 “That’s kid talk.”

-She drew close, registering him with a pout.
+She drew close, wagging her tail.
 “I’m not a little girl!”

 “For a ride.”

-She looked at him with childish sincerity.
+She shrugged her shoulders.
 “What if we don’t go?”

-Madi tossed her cigarette into the street.
-She made a cross and kissed her dainty crucifix hanging loose on her delicate neck, wagged her tail and nestled behind Richie.
+Madi looked at Richie with childish sincerity and tossed her cigarette into the street.
+She made a cross, kissed her dainty crucifix, and nestled in behind him.

 “You don’t want to go?” holding Richie tight, like he was her own special property.